Axiomata

 The Cut

-How shallow is the water you won't stand in?
+How shallow was the water you chose to drown in?